Impression in Optimizely Experimentation

 Impressions are the unit of measurement for usage in Optimizely Feature Experimentation and Optimizely Web Experimentation, but Optimizely Web Experimentation experiments include an extra layer: an experiment in Optimizely Web Experimentation can run on multiple Optimizely Web Experimentation pages.
 Every time a visitor activates a page within an Optimizely Web Experimentation experiment, Optimizely Web Experimentation counts an impression.

-Sometimes, an experiment may have two pages that both target the same URL (this is common for single-page applications).
+Sometimes, an experiment may have two pages that target the same URL (this is common for single-page applications).
 When a visitor activates both pages during the same visit, this counts as two impressions.

 Optimizely Web Experimentation processes impressions when they are sent, not necessarily when they occur.
-In practice, impressions are sent quickly after they are generated.
+In practice, impressions are sent after they are generated.
 However, in cases where something in your pipeline is preventing Optimizely Web Experimentation from sending impressions in a timely manner, they may show up on your bill long after the experiment that generated them has concluded.
-On your bill, these old impressions are not separated out to distinguish them from more current impressions.
+On your bill, these old impressions are not separated to distinguish them from current impressions.

 Impressions are not counted for visitors bucketed into the holdback: